harishkathu/nvim_config/README.md

 - Require node for pyright.
 Used nvm for installing node, migth as well do it that way.

+### Treesitter

+-  Treesitter requires some c compiler this can be easiy done like this

+-  Without c compiler you will get an error saying no c or cpp compiler found in path

+- Install MinGW toolchain and install c, cpp compilers and add to path

+- Run these comands in terminal
+    - > choco install mingw
+    - > "refreshenv" -- refresh the env in terminal ;)

+- now open nvim and run these commands
+    - > :TSInstall c
+    - > :TSInstall cpp

 ## Oh My Posh